GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/simple_chat/1_project_description.md

 - Improve prompt: a button for user to ask LLM for potential prompt improvements.
 Click this button will open the prompt improvement graphical user interface.
 - All these buttons should be in the same row.
 **Prompt variable creation from prompt graphical user interface**
-- The prompt variable creation graphical user interface is within a modal dialog.
+- The prompt variable creation from prompt graphical user interface is within a modal dialog.
 - Ask the user to input variable name.
 - The prompt variable type will be "Question".
 - Follow section 6\.
 Promp Variable Management for procedures to properly create the prompt variable of "Question" type.